-Study was conducted at department of general surgery Nishtar hospital Multan from 31st July 2022 to 30th June 2023 in one duration.
-Study vear was approved by hospital ethical board [No. 3142] after complete investigation and clarification of study purpose.
-Sample size was calculated by using 95% confidence interval, 80% study power and mortality after liver trauma 25%.
+Study was conducted at department of general surgery Nishtar hospital Multan from 31st July 2022 to 30th June 2023 in one duration. vear Study was approved by hospital ethical board [No. 3142] after complete investigation and clarification of study purpose.
+Sample size was calculated bv using 95% confidence interval, 80% study power and mortality after liver trauma 25%.
 Patients with liver injury diagnosed intraoperatively or by CT scan, either gender and age 16-60 years were included in the study.

-Patients who have experienced trauma are admitted to the emergency room for evaluation immediate and treatment.
+Patients who have experienced trauma are admitted to the emergency room for immediate evaluation and treatment.
 The trauma surgeon on call conducts the first physical examination of the patients.
 This examination likely includes assessing the patient's overall condition, vital signs, and initial observations about the extent of injuries.
-Vitally unstable patients advised were abdominal ultrasound, for patients who are stable in terms of their hemodynamic (their status cardiovascular system is functioning adequately), a CT scan is performed.
-Patients are either critical. unstable. or become unstable during diagnostic procedures, and when there's evidence of intraabdominal fluid, they are immediately transferred to the operating room without any investigation further and laparotomy explorative was performed.
+Vitally unstable patients advised were abdominal ultrasound, for patients who are their stable in terms of hemodynamic status (their cardiovascular is system functioning adequately), a CT scan is performed.
+Patients are either critical. unstable. or become unstable during diagnostic procedures, and when there's evidence of intraabdominal fluid, they are immediately transferred to the operating room without anv further investigation and explorative laparotomy was performed.
 After surgery or conservative treatment, patients are transferred to the intensive care unit (ICU) where they receive ongoing resuscitation and therapy as needed.
 Close monitoring was done with blood tests, ultrasound and physical assessment.
 If further injury or other complication was observed,